Coconut Chutney (1 Tablespoon) and English Medu Vada (1 Piece)

 Portion Control

-Reduce the portion size of coconut chutney and medu vada to minimize the glucose spike.
-Eating smaller amounts can help keep blood sugar levels more stable.
+Reduce the serving size of coconut chutney and medu vada.
+Smaller portions can help in managing blood sugar levels more effectively.

-Add a side of vegetables like spinach or kale to your meal.
-These are high in fiber, which can slow the absorption of sugar into the bloodstream.
+Include a side of non-starchy vegetables like cucumber or spinach salad.
+The fiber can help slow down the absorption of sugar into the bloodstream.

-Include a source of lean protein such as grilled chicken or tofu.
-Protein can help slow the digestion process and reduce the impact on blood sugar levels.
+Add a serving of protein such as grilled chicken or tofu.
+Protein can help stabilize blood sugar levels and reduce spikes.

 Physical Activity